 Become indispensable in the world of finance and business

-The Chartered Business Valuator (CBV) Program is administered by the Canadian Institute of Chartered Business Valuators (CICBV), is nationally recognised as the leading business valuation organisation in Canada, and is delivered online by the School of Continuing Studies at York.
-This comprehensive program of professional studies in Business and Securities Valuation is designed to assist you to meet the challenging dynamics of business valuation, litigation support and corporate finance.
+The Chartered Business Valuator (CBV) Program of Studies is developed and managed by the Canadian Institute of Chartered Business Valuators (CICBV), which is nationally recognised as the leading business valuation professional organisation in Canada.
+The CBV Program of Studies is administered online by the School of Continuing Studies at York University.
+This comprehensive program of professional studies in Business Valuation is designed to assist you to meet the challenging dynamics of business valuation, litigation support, corporate finance, and private investments.

 Level 1 – Introductory Business Valuation

 Be introduced to business as an area of specialized practice including the role of the Business Valuator, valuation terminology and principles, professional standards and practice issues and earnings-based valuation methodologies.

 Examine valuation issues and tax-related matters that can impact a valuation.
 A number of important tax considerations are inherent in most valuation assignments.
 As a result, the valuator must understand the fundamental principles of the Canadian tax system on a theoretical and practical level.
 An integral part of the valuator’s work is to know how the organization will be taxed, which is impacted by the type of ownership and the types of income the organization is earning.

 After completing the Introduction and Intermediate courses, you will have developed an understanding of valuation theory and methodology, and begun to apply that theory – and those skills – to practice cases.
 The purpose of this course is to elaborate on that foundational knowledge and to strengthen your awareness of business valuation theory.
 By the end of this course, you will have an understanding of more sophisticated valuations techniques, and the skills to apply those techniques to real life cases.

 Level 4 – Special Topics in Business Valuation